Solar panels and lighting

 Flood light is artificial lighting which can produce wide-beam light of high intensity.
-This allows illuminating very large areas such as parks, parking lots, stadiums, stages etc. but the latest trends show that apart from professional purposes more and more flood lights are being installed in private homes either for aesthetic or security reasons, or both.
-While majority of flood lights are being used outdoors, there is certain demand for indoor flood lights as well providing theaters, art galleries, opera houses etc. The paragraph however will solely focus on the outdoor flood lights and their aspects – functionality, ways of application and things to be considered upon purchasing.
+This allows illuminating very large areas such as parks, parking lots, stadiums, stages, etc. but the latest trends show that apart from professional purposes more and more flood lights are being installed in private homes either for aesthetic or security reasons, or both.
+While the majority of flood lights are being used outdoors, there is a certain demand for indoor flood lights as well, for example for theaters, art galleries, opera houses, etc. The paragraph, however, will solely focus on the outdoor flood lights and their aspects – functionality, ways of application and things to be considered upon purchasing.

 The usage of outdoor flood lights.

 No matter if you have solar outdoor flood lights or you still stick to good old wired outdoor floodlights, the options, and situations where you can use them is still as diverse as ever.
 Typically outdoor flood lights are used:

 - As front-door lights.
 Integrated with motions sensors, outdoor flood lights can surely make your way into your home a lot easier and safer illuminating the backyard or just the porch.

 - As backyard and garden lights.
 Even during the darkest hours, some people feel calmer and safer if their backyard and/or garden is illuminated.
 This can help to spot any unwanted movements, as well is very useful if you’re organizing garden parties.

 - As parking lot lights.
 Parking lots are particularly attractive spots for automobile thieves and hence it is necessary to ensure their visibility throughout the whole night.
 Since flood lights have capabilities to illuminate such vast areas, they are perfect for brightening any car park.